 Roasted onions and garlic add amazing tasty flavors to the spinach cream filling of these vegan pasta shells!
-To make the stuffing, simply steam fresh spinach until collapsed, first.
-Then drain, squeeze with your hands and chop roughly with a knife.
+To make the stuffing, simply steam fresh spinach until wilted, first.
+Then drain and squeeze out excess water with your hands before chopping roughly with a knife.
 In the meantime, fry chopped onions and garlic.
 Next, mix everything together with the vegan cream cheese or homemade cashew ricotta.
-Season with salt, pepper and a splash of lemon juice (or other seasonings of choice) to taste.
-That’s it!
+Season with salt, pepper, and a squeeze of lemon juice as desired (or other seasonings of choice) to taste.
+And that’s it!
 If you don’t have fresh spinach, you can use frozen spinach, of course.
 Simply thaw and squeeze out any excess liquid before mixing with the roasted onions and garlic – no need to cook the spinach!

 Vegan Stuffed Shells with Flavorful Tomato Sauce

-The sauce is very important when making a pasta bake, because it gives the pasta moisture to not dry out.
+The sauce is very important when making a pasta bake because it gives the pasta moisture so it doesn’t dry out.
 My absolute favorite sauce is a simple classic tomato sauce.
 Not only because this sauce is so delicious but tomatoes are also healthy and rich in antioxidants.
 I usually prefer making my own tomato sauce, but feel free to use a store-bought tomato sauce.
-My homemade tomato sauce recipe is super simple, low-fat and a perfect addition to the spinach cream filling.
-It’s one of my most popular basic recipes and ready in just 5 minutes.
+My homemade tomato sauce recipe is super simple, low-fat, and a perfect addition to the spinach cream filling.
+It’s one of my most popular basic recipes and ready in just 5 minutes!

 Perfect for Meal-Prep